sacrud/pyramid_sacrud/docs/pages/configuration.rst

    <br />

-To translate widgets on main page, you can use standart translate method for Pyramid.
+To translate widgets on main page, you can use standard translate method for Pyramid.

 .. code-block:: python